 But what should you do if you want to place a table saw in your workshop?
 Does a Table Saw Need to Be Level, just like a cabinet?
 Or is it enough that it is stable?
 The answer to this is neither yes nor no and depends on a few things.

 In this article, you will discover when your table saw should be level and when not.
 You can also read how to level a table saw and what effect it can have on your workshop layout.
-A fascinating topic that can give you new insights when building your workshop.
+This is one of the many table saw tips on my website and a fascinating topic that can give you new insights when building your workshop.
 Let’s dive into this topic and answer your question, does a Table Saw Need to Be Level?

 A table saw does not have to be level, as long as the table saw top is flat and the saw blade and fence are perpendicular to the tabletop.
 The reason you do need to level a table saw is because of the use of an output table.
 When not aligned, the board can tend to lift on one side, pinch the blade, and cause kickback.